cfifty/LazyBook/README.md

 ### Setting up an automated task (for mac users only)
 1. Navigate to ~Library/LaunchAgents/ in finder
+1a.
+Navigate to the directory with your script and replace "YOUR_ROOTNAME_HERE" with the result from "echo $USER" command in BASH
 2. paste org.lazybook.birthday.plist from your LazyBook directory into the LaunchAgents folder
 3. Open up the command terminal and navigate to ~/Library/LaunchAgents
 4. type "launchctl load ~/Library/LaunchAgents/org.lazybook.birthday.plist" in the terminal to load the automated task